-This chocolate bourbon pecan pie is even more delicious than it sounds!
+This Chocolate Bourbon Pecan Pie recipe is even more delicious than it sounds!
 The extra gooey filling is loaded with chocolate and a hint of bourbon.
 It adds an extra depth of flavor atop a classic homemade pie crust.
 It’s the perfect centerpiece dessert for your Thanksgiving table!

 This pie definitely doesn’t belong on the kids table, but it will absolutely impress everyone else at your next Holiday party.
 It has that classic gooey pecan pie texture with a little extra something.